 2001 – 2008

 In 2001, the letters became thinner and took on an unusual shape.
 For example, the “L” had a sharp, claw-like curve at the end, and both “S”s looked like vertical waves or upside-down tildes.
 The inscription was repainted in dark purple.
-In the lower right corner was a wavy line of a light purple hue.
+In the lower-right corner was a wavy line of light purple hue.

 2008 – 2009

 The logo uses a long, wavy stroke, positioned vertically.
 There is a large dot under it.
 Visually, this modification resembles an exclamation mark.
-It is a stylized letter “S.” At the very bottom, added the name of the company with the same “u” and “n.”
+It is a stylized letter “S.” At the very bottom, the company name was added with the same “u” and “n.”

 2009 – 2011

-In 2009, the brand was relaunched: it received the name Sunsilk Co-Creations, which was reflected in its symbolism.
-The management retained the undulating element, approving two modifications – advertising and for labels.
+In 2009, the brand was relaunched as Sunsilk Co-Creations, which was reflected in its symbolism.
+The management retained the undulating element and approved two modifications: advertising and labels.

 2011 – 2016